Lori Lieberman: First recording career

-Shortly after she returned to America to study in her late teens, Lieberman was signed to a production, recording and publishing deal struck between Capitol Records and songwriters Charles Fox and Norman Gimbel.
-Lieberman's contributions to the process were occasionally credited during this period of her career, most notably on "My Lover Do You Know" which appeared on her first album, 1972's Lori Lieberman, and which was singled out for praise by Billboard magazine.
+Shortly after she returned to America to study in her late teens, Lieberman was signed to a five-year production, recording, and publishing deal struck between Capitol Records and songwriters Charles Fox and Norman Gimbel.
+Lieberman's contributions to the process were occasionally credited during this period of her career, most notably on "My Lover Do You Know", which appeared on her first album, Lori Lieberman (1972), and which was singled out for praise by Billboard magazine.
+Lieberman recalled later that her management team was "very, very controlling...
+I felt victimized for most of my early career."

-In the gap between her first and second albums, "Killing Me Softly With His Song", a track from Lieberman's debut, was recorded by Roberta Flack – becoming a US No. 1 and international hit and rapidly overshadowing Lieberman's own, more understated original which had until that point been gaining traction on radio.
-Undeterred, Lieberman returned in 1973 with Becoming, her first album to achieve a 199 placing on the Billboard Top 200.
+In the gap between her first and second albums, a song from Lieberman's debut, "Killing Me Softly with His Song", was recorded by Roberta Flack, becoming a US No. 1 and international hit and rapidly overshadowing Lieberman's own, more understated original.
+In March 1973, Lieberman recorded two songs for the film The Harrad Experiment, introduced in May that year.
+The songs, "I Hope I'll Have Your Love" and "Go Gently", were written by Fox and Gimbel.
+Her second album, Becoming (August 1973), became her first to reach the Billboard Top 200.

-Two more Lori Lieberman albums, A Piece of Time (1974) and Straw Colored Girl (1975), appeared on Capitol Records.
-In the wake of her departure from Capitol, material from her first four albums was compiled on the European release, The Best of Lori Lieberman.
-In 1977, Lieberman provided vocals for the song, "Great American Melting Pot" for the television show Schoolhouse Rock.
+Two more Lieberman albums, A Piece of Time (1974) and Straw Colored Girl (1975), appeared on Capitol Records.
+In the wake of her departure from Capitol, material from her first four albums was compiled on a European release, The Best of Lori Lieberman.
+In 1977, the song "Great American Melting Pot", written by Lynn Ahrens for the television show Schoolhouse Rock, had vocals provided by Lieberman.
 She sang a song in the 1980s television show Fame.

-After a period of silence, and with her career no longer helmed by Gimbel and Fox, Lieberman returned with Letting Go (Millennium Records, 1978, distributed by Casablanca Records/RCA Records), recorded in New York with producer Paul Leka.
+In 1976, Lieberman freed herself from the onerous management of Gimbel and Fox, and left Capitol Records.
+She returned with Letting Go (Millennium Records, 1978, distributed by Casablanca Records/RCA Records), recorded in New York with producer Paul Leka.
 Lieberman's compositions were fully credited on the album.
-The song, "Jingle", spoke to Lieberman's growing dissatisfaction with the music industry.
+The song "Jingle" spoke to Lieberman's growing dissatisfaction with the music industry.
 Soon after the release of Letting Go, Lieberman abandoned her career.